acmdas/das_fieldstones/morefieldstones2019.md

 >*I believe that I shall see the goodness of the Lord<br/>in the land of the living.<br/>Wait for the Lord;<br/>be strong, and let your heart take courage;<br/>wait for the Lord!*<br/>

 —Psalm 27

+## Failure
+Tue, 03 2019

+“If at first you don’t succeed, failure may be your style.”—Quentin Crisp